 “Business, academic scholarship, and empathy provide an extraordinary force for change.” -Firoz Ladak, CEO of the Edmond de Rothschild Foundations.

-Thus since 2009, the AdR Fellows through this unique design thinking model have engaged with a wide range of thinkers and practionners from universities such as Columbia, Cambridge, the University of Montreal, the School of Oriental and African Studies, the London School of Economics and Cornell.
+Thus, since 2009, the AdR Fellows use this unique design-thinking model to engage with a wide range of thinkers and practitioners from universities such as Columbia, Cambridge, the University of Montreal, the School of Oriental and African Studies, the London School of Economics and Cornell.

 The AdR Fellowship is

 The AdR Fellowship is about harnessing the entrepreneurial drive of social entrepreneurs from minority communities to build sustainable impact while nurturing their potential as leaders.

 - Instrumental in providing the tools that allow the AdR Fellows to think ‘outside the box’ – using their analytical skills to unravel the real issues behind the challenges they face and applying a multidisciplinary approach to design solutions for their projects.